WeblateOrg/weblate/docs/admin/customize.rst

 Custom quality checks and auto fixes
 ------------------------------------

-You have implemented code for :ref:`custom-autofix` or :ref:`custom-checks` and now it's time to install it into Weblate.
-First place them into your Python module with Weblate customization (see :ref:`custom-module`).
-Then enabled it is just matter of adding its fully-qualified path to Python class to appropriate settings (:setting:`CHECK_LIST` or :setting:`AUTOFIX_LIST`):
+To install your code for :ref:`custom-autofix` or :ref:`custom-checks` and in Weblate:

+1. Place the files in your Python module containing Weblate customization (see :ref:`custom-module`).
+2. Add its fully-qualified path to the Python class in the dedicated settings use (:setting:`CHECK_LIST` or :setting:`AUTOFIX_LIST`) to enable it:

 .. code-block:: python